 2) Maltodextrin is the most common complex carbohydrate used in sports nutrition supplements.
 Maltodextrin is more sugar than sugar.
 Although it doesn’t have to be labeled as a sugar, it is highly processed, derived almost exclusively from GMO corn, is highly associated with bloating and gastro-intestinal distress, and has a glycemic index that raises blood sugar at almost twice the rate of cane sugar.

-We use complete milk protein from dairy in our Endurance Recovery Mix because next to human breast milk, complete milk protein has the highest quantity of essential amino acids per gram of protein.
+We use complete milk protein from dairy in our Sport Recovery Mix because next to human breast milk, complete milk protein has the highest quantity of essential amino acids per gram of protein.

 Essential amino acids are the basic building blocks of protein.
 Our body can’t make them, so they have to be eaten in our diet for us to survive and thrive.
 Based on the most current standard for assessing protein quality (Dietary Indispensable Amino Acid Score or DIAAS), the essential amino acids from complete milk proteins are absorbed by the body the best, giving them the highest biological value.

 Interesting Fact: Complete milk protein is a naturally occurring ratio of 80% casein and 20% whey protein.
 Based on the DIAAS, this combination of casein and whey scores higher than either whey or casein alone.
 Most recovery drink products tend to only use whey – a partial milk protein, rather than the whole or complete protein.
 While using partial proteins is a cheaper approach, it’s unfortunately not a smarter one.